Early In-Person Voting

 Did you receive a mailed ballot but want to return it in-person?
 You can drop your completed ballot at any of these locations, during hours of operation.
 Drop boxes will be available inside each location and will be attended by an Election Officer at all times.

-at three Early Vote Centers
+at 3 Early Voting Centers

 Locations & Hours: